College football predictions, odds, spreads: 2025 Championship Week picks from legendary expert

 Conference championship week in college football has arrived.
 The Group of Five has four title games on Friday, with the fifth, the MAC championship, coming on Saturday.
 The Power Four title games take place on Saturday, and all of them will impact either who makes the College Football Playoff field and/or where they are seeded.

-The latest conference championship college football odds list Texas Tech at -12.5 vs. BYU in the Big 12 as BYU head coach Kalani Sitake is remaining with the Cougars instead of going to Penn State, Georgia at -2.5 vs. Alabama in the SEC, Ohio State at -4.5 vs. Indiana in the Big Ten and Virginia at -3.5 against Duke in the ACC.
+The latest conference championship college football odds list Texas Tech at -12.5 vs. BYU in the Big 12 as BYU head coach Kalani Sitake is remaining with the Cougars instead of going to Penn State.
+Georgia is at -2.5 vs. Alabama in the SEC as the Dawgs look to avenge their lone defeat, Ohio State is at -4 vs. Indiana in the Big Ten, and Virginia is at -4.5 against Duke in the ACC.
 Before locking in any college football picks on those games or others, be sure to see the college football betting guide from legendary Vegas handicapper Bruce Marshall.

 For years Vegas-based Marshall was synonymous with The Gold Sheet, the famous sports betting newsletter.
 He has also won various handicapping titles and also is working on several book projects.
 Marshall crushed his 2024 college football betting picks, going 64-43 and returning more than 16 units, finishing the season as SportsLine's top expert.
 He enters this week on a 43-36 run on his official SportsLine college football picks as well.
 Anyone following could have seen huge returns.